mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 *[Laughter.]*

 No particular reason why we have to do it, because we already are there.
-So all we have to do is just to learn where we are, what is the self, what is the consciousness.
+So all we have to do is just to learn where we are: what is the self, what is the consciousness.
 Not analyzing [and] synthesizing the consciousness, but by the consciousness we should know the limitation of the consciousness. *[He chuckles.]* In other words, through the consciousness we should learn what the consciousness is.
 Because consciousness is nothing but the energy of life force.

 So we should learn through the consciousness.
 Very naturally you can know limitation of consciousness *by* the consciousness. *[He chuckles.]* Alright?